Who is Blob on The Masked Singer?

 Costume of the year goes to...

-However, there are still 10 The Masked Singer contestants left in the competition, which means the judges Mo Gilligan, Davina McCall, Rita Ora and Jonathan Ross still have their work cut out for them.
+One ridiculous costume that has everybody talking in Blob – the four-eyed purple monster that impressed audiences with his rendition of Bruno Mars’ Uptown Funk in week two.

-One of those contestants is Blob.
-During episode two, the four-eyed creature made his stage debut singing Bruno Mars hit Uptown Funk, with many viewers flocking to Twitter to suggest comedian Lenny Henry could be the face behind the costume.
+With just nine The Masked Singer contestants, the competition is hotting up, with fans desperate to find out the identity of Blob.
+Is it Lenny Henry?
+Is it Harry Hill?
+The possibilities are endless.

-So, who exactly is Blob?
-Here’s everything we know so far, including all the guesses and clues.
+Here’s everything we know so far about Blob, including all the guesses and clues.

 Who is Blob?
 Songs, clues, guesses